AdobeDocs/workfront.en/help/classic/manage-work/tasks/use-prdcssrs/create-predecessors-in-predecessors-area.md

 You can view the predecessors of tasks in the following areas of Adobe Workfront:

-* In the Predecessors tabof the dependent tasks
+* In the Predecessors tab of the dependent tasks
 * In the Gantt Chart
 * In the task list in the Predecessors column